JuliaDynamics/TimeseriesSurrogates.jl/paper/paper.md

 end
 ```

+We have optimized the surrogate generators for most methods in TimeseriesSurrogates.jl to be as performant as possible, while consuming as little memory as possible.
+Several methods do not allocate memory at all when using the surrogate generator structure.

 # Comparison
-# TODO:
-we have more methods than the matlab and python packages.

-The average time to generate surrogates in TimeseriesSurrogates.jl is faster or roughly equivalent to
-the MATLAB surrogate code provided by Lancaster et al. (2018)[@Lancaster:2018], though comparisons are not exact, due to differing implementations and tuning options.
+The average time to generate surrogates in TimeseriesSurrogates.jl is in the best case about an order of magnitude faster than, and in the worst case, roughly equivalent to, the MATLAB surrogate code provided by Lancaster et al. (2018)[@Lancaster:2018], though comparisons are not exact, due to differing implementations and tuning options.
 Timings for commonly used surrogate methods that are common to both libraries are shown in Figure 1.
+Because TimeseriesSurrogates.jl provides many more methods not implemented in other packages, a comprehensive comparison of runtimes is not possible, but due to our optimized surrogate generators, we expect good performance relative to future implementations in other languages.

-![Figure 1: Mean time (in seconds, based on 100 realizations) to generate a single surrogate using a pre-initialized generators for currently implemented surrogate methods in TimeseriesSurrogates.jl,  using default parameters, with the maximum number of iterations for the IAAFT algorithm is set to 100.
-MATLAB timing are generated using the code provided by Lancaster et al. (2018)[@Lancaster:2018].
-Julia and MATLAB scripts to reproduce timings are available in the GitHub repo for this paper.
-Note: timings for the pseudoperiodic surrogates in matlab include embedding lag and dimension finding, which has been included in the preprocessing step in the Julia version.](figs/timings.png)
+![Figure 1: Mean time (in seconds, based on 100 realizations) to generate a single surrogate using a pre-initialized generators in TimeseriesSurrogates.jl, using default parameters, with the maximum number of iterations for the IAAFT algorithm set to 100.
+MATLAB timings are generated using the code provided by Lancaster et al. (2018)[@Lancaster:2018], which does not provide standardized initialization tools to speed up surrogate generation.
+Note: timings for the pseudoperiodic surrogates in MATLAB include embedding lag and dimension finding, which has been included in the preprocessing step in the Julia version.
+Scripts to reproduce Julia and MATLAB timings are available in the GitHub repo for this paper.](figs/timings.png)

 # Acknowledgements